Memoirs of an Assassin

 Short Stories

-Standalone glimpses into the assassin's world — scenes, memories, and moments that live alongside the main novel.
+Standalone glimpses into the assassin's world — scenes, memories, and moments that live alongside the novels.

-Grant is an established author, having written more than ten non-fiction books on travel security and crisis management.
-These books are available on the Spartan9 website.
-Memoirs of an Assassin is his first work of fiction.
+He has written more than ten non-fiction books on security and crisis management.
+Memoirs of an Assassin was his first work of fiction.
+The Russia Assignment is its sequel.